CNAG-Biomedical-Informatics/convert-pheno/api/perl/README.md

 Completed jobs include the report among their outputs and a bounded preview in `data.result.meta.terminologyAudit`.

-Runs execute one at a time.
-Cancel with `POST /api/jobs/{id}/cancel`.
+Runs execute one at a time by default.
+Read the saved limit with `GET /api/jobs/settings`, or change it with `POST /api/jobs/settings` and `{"maxConcurrentJobs": 4}`.
+The maximum is returned as `maxAllowedConcurrentJobs`.
+Desktop detects available logical CPUs, capped at 16.
+Standalone services default to a limit of one; operators can set `CONVERT_PHENO_JOB_LIMIT` (1–16) before starting the service.
+The setting persists across service restarts.
+Lowering it does not interrupt active jobs.
+Each job has its own worker process and output folder; higher limits require more memory.
+Cancel an individual run with `POST /api/jobs/{id}/cancel`.
 Deleting history with `DELETE /api/jobs/{id}` keeps outputs; deleting `/api/jobs/{id}/files` also removes the run's outputs, never original source files.